microsoft/sqldev/_includes/partials/java/az-crudunix.md

 Table dropped.
 ```

 >You created your first Java + Azure SQL app with Maven!
-Check out the next section to create a Java App using an ORM!
+Now try securing your credentials in Azure Key Vault.

 ## Step 2.3 Secure your app by putting Credentials in Azure Key Vault